sertae/stylint-plugin/README.md

 ### Configure plugin settings page
 To get started, you need to set the Stylint plugin settings:

-* Go to preferences, Stylint plugin page and check the Enable plugin.
+* Go to preferences, Stylint plugin page and check `Enable` plugin.
 * Select the path to the Stylint executable.
 * Set the `.stylintrc` file, or Stylint will use the default settings.
 * By default, Stylint plugin annotate the editor with warning or error based on the Stylint configuration, you can check the 'Treat all stylint issues as warnings' checkbox to display all issues from stylint as warnings.
 * Stylint plugin will also try to highlight error in the right place.
 If you prefer more verbose display you can check the 'Highlight whole line' setting.
 Otherwise Stylint plugin will highlight whole lines only for those errors where more precise display was not possible.
-* Show column number setting is mostly for debugging, but maybe someone find it useful.
+* Show column number setting is mostly for debugging, but maybe someone will find it useful.

-Configuration:
+Configuration window:

 ![Stylint-plugin config](docs/settings.png)

-Inspection:
+Inspection example:

 ![Stylint-plugin rule example](docs/highlight.png)